Skip to main content

 Why Node?

 There are a number of reasons why Node is the best choice for writing CLI code.
-At Salesforce, we've released the heroku CLI in Ruby, Go, as well as Node.
-This article gets more into detail on that history, but we've certainly found that Node offers the best of everything.
+At Salesforce, we've released the Heroku CLI in Ruby, Go, as well as Node.
+Read this article for details on that history.
+But in the end, we found that Node offers the best of everything.

 First, JavaScript is the biggest language in the world.
-More people are able to write JavaScript than any other language and it by far has the biggest open source community.
-Everyone can write it and you'll find the most helpful libraries to help build your CLI.
+More people write in JavaScript than in any other programming language, and it has the biggest open-source community, by far.
+Because everyone can write it, you can find many useful libraries to help build your CLI.

-We've found that Node has the best cross platform support of any language we've used.
-In general, if you write code on macOS, you won't find many issues making it also run on Windows.
+We've also found that Node has the best cross-platform support of any language we've used.
+In general, if you write code on macOS, you rarely find issues making it also run on Windows.

 Node has the best support for our plugins model.
-Plugins are a way to share code between CLIs, to modularize a CLIs codebase, or allow users to add functionality to an existing CLI.
-With Node, we're able to have separate dependency versions sitting alongside one another.
-This means if you want to release an update to a dependency in one plugin, it won't affect how another plugin works. oclif takes this to an extreme and even flag parsing is done at the individual plugin level.
-If we ever want to make a breaking change to flag parsing (we certainly don't intend to, but this is just an example), you can update just one plugin and keep the old behavior in other plugins.
-This is very helpful for large CLI codebases where you want to migrate to new code slowly.
+Plugins are a way to share code between CLIs, to modularize a CLI's codebase, and to allow users to add functionality to an existing CLI.
+With Node, we can have separate dependency versions sitting alongside one another.
+As a result, if you want to release an update to a dependency in one plugin, it doesn't affect how another plugin works. oclif takes this to an extreme so that even flag parsing is done at the individual plugin level.
+For example, if we ever want to make a breaking change to flag parsing (don't worry, we don't intend to!), you can update just one plugin and keep the old behavior in other plugins.
+This feature is very helpful for large CLI codebases where you want to migrate to new code slowly.

-I want a single binary CLI like with Go
+How can I create a single binary CLI, like with Go?

 Use pkg.
-Just make sure to add the commands and other source files by setting pkg.scripts: "./lib/**/*.js" in package.json.
+Make sure you add the commands and other source files by setting pkg.scripts: "./lib/**/*.js" in package.json.

-In the Salesforce CLI, however, we prefer to ship a tarball (and various installers) that has Node baked in.
+In Salesforce CLI, however, we prefer to ship a tarball and various installers that have Node baked in.
 Use oclif pack to create a set of tarballs for different platforms with Node built in.
-You'll likely need to use @oclif/plugin-update with this, otherwise the users won't have a way to update the CLI from the tarball without reinstalling it.
+You probably must use @oclif/plugin-update in your CLI, otherwise the users won't have a way to update the CLI from the tarball without reinstalling it.

 Should I use TypeScript or JavaScript?

-We suggest TypeScript as we find the typing to really help when refactoring code and updating dependencies.
+We suggest you use TypeScript, because we find the typing helpful when refactoring code and updating dependencies.
 It's nicer to get compilation errors rather than finding errors in production.

-We've put a lot of care into making it easy to make a TypeScript CLI even if you've never written TypeScript before.
-We generate CLIs and plugins that use ts-node to make it fast to run the TypeScript code without a compilation step.
-You won't have to mess around with build configuration using oclif.
+We've put a lot of care into making it easy to create a TypeScript CLI, even if you've never written TypeScript before.
+We generate CLIs and plugins that use ts-node, which makes it fast to run the TypeScript code without a compilation step.
+And you don't have to mess around with build configuration using oclif.

-Still, the languages today are very similar.
-The code you write in JavaScript will be nearly identical to what you would have in TypeScript.
-(Just no type definitions, of course)
+Still, the two languages are very similar today.
+The code you write in JavaScript will be nearly identical to what you would have in TypeScript, but with no type definitions of course.

 What editor is best for oclif?

-Microsoft has done a great job with this editor and it works particularly well in TypeScript projects.
-You'll get nice type checking, linting, and autocomplete right out of the box.
+Microsoft has done a great job with this editor and it works particularly well for TypeScript projects.
+You get nice type checking, linting, and autocomplete, right out of the box.

 Should I use npm or yarn?

-It really doesn't make that much of a difference.
-If you're just getting started, keep it simple and use npm which comes with Node.
-We like to use yarn internally as it's a bit faster and we find the lockfiles friendlier.
+It doesn't make that much of a difference.
+If you're just getting started, keep it simple and use npm, which comes with Node.
+We like to use yarn internally, as it's a bit faster and we find the lockfiles friendlier.

 How can I make the oclif generator run faster?

-If you're using npx, install it first with npm install -g oclif.
-This won't stay current with updates though, so you'll need to run npm update -g oclif to get new versions of the generator.
+If you're using npx, first install oclif by running npm install -g oclif.
+But to stay current with the latest updates, you must manually run npm update -g oclif to get new versions of the generator.

 Why isn't Node X supported?

-The oclif project follows and supports Node's LTS support schedule.
-This allows oclif to stay current with Node's development.
+The oclif project follows and supports Node's LTS support schedule, which allows oclif to stay current with Node's development.

 How do I pronounce "oclif"?